polypoly-eu/polyPod/platform/podjs/README.md

 This way you have copied successfully the `pod.js` file from the `@polypoly-eu/podjs` module, and you can use it in your feature.

-4. So, to compile the input files and run the previous configurations, you need to define a `build` script in the `package.json` file, which will run the `rollup` command:
+4. So, to compile the input files and run the previous configurations, you should define a `build` script in the `package.json` file, which will run the `rollup` command.
+For example, for typescript directories, you can use:

 ```
    {